rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/README.md

 #### **Overriding the `anonymousId` for all future events using `setAnonymousId`**

-You can also override the `anonymousId` for all the future events using the `rudderAnanlytics.setAnonymousId` method.
+You can also override the `anonymousId` for all the future events using the `rudderananlytics.setAnonymousId` method.

 An example of this is shown in the code snippet below: